psychopy/workshops/source/translators/setUpVersionControl.rst

 - Enter the launchcode that was sent to your email
 - You can accept the defaults through the rest of the options

-  - If asked *How many team members will be working with you*
+  - If asked *How many team members will be working with you?*

     - Just answer with: ``Just me``